So you want a big overland expedition truck?

 Myth three:

-you feel like nothing can hurt you and your are the king of the terrain.
+you feel like nothing can hurt you and you are the king of the terrain.

 Myth four